What is Personal Branding?

 What problems can I help others solve?

-Step 2: List Your Assets
+Step 2: Take Stock of Your Assets

-Competence: your knowledge, skills, and experience.
+Competence: your skills, knowledge, and experience

-Values: the beliefs and principles that guide your actions.
+Values: the principles that guide you

-Identity: the unique traits that make you memorable.
+Identity: the unique traits that make you memorable

-Step 3: Craft Your Mission and Vision Statements
+Step 3: Define Your Mission and Vision

 Step 4: Share Your Story

-Step 5: Design Your Brand Identity and Image
+Step 5: Shape Your Brand Identity

-Step 6: Build Your Presence Online
+Step 6: Build Your Online Presence

-Step 7: Measure and Adjust
+Step 7: Pay Attention and Adjust